-Requests to register should be made by 5.00pm, 2 working days before the meeting.
+You must make a 'request to speak' by 5.00pm, 2 working days before the meeting.
 For a Monday meeting, this would be 5.00pm on the previous Thursday.
-This is to give sufficient time to set up public participation for the number of people who register interest in speaking.
+This is to give sufficient time to set up public participation for the number of people interested in speaking.

-When registering, you are able to let us know of any accessibility requirements, and we will do our best to accommodate them.
+When registering to speak, please let us know of any accessibility requirements, and we'll do our best to accommodate your needs.

 Most council meetings take place at West Offices, although meetings of the 'full council' are held at The Guildhall.
 When they cannot take place at the Guildhall, Full Council will be held at alternative venues which will be confirmed ahead of the meeting taking place.

 The councillors who sit on a particular body will be present at meetings, one of whom chairs the meeting.
 Council officers may also attend meetings to give expert advice.
-However, they are not voting members and cannot make decisions.
+However, they're not voting members and cannot make decisions.

 The public speaking session is usually near the beginning of the meeting.
-When it is your turn you will be invited to address the councillors.
-You will have up to 3 minutes to speak and then the councillors may ask you some questions.
-You're not entitled to address the meeting other than during your three minutes and when answering questions.
+When it's your turn you'll be invited to address the councillors.
+You'll have up to 3 minutes to speak, and then the councillors may ask you some questions.
+You're not entitled to address the meeting other than during your 3 minutes and when answering questions.

-If you have spoken about something on the agenda the councillors will usually discuss it and announce their decision immediately.
-You are free to leave the meeting when you wish.
+If you've spoken about something on the agenda the councillors will usually discuss it and announce their decision immediately.
+You're free to leave the meeting when you wish.

-Most of the council's business is conducted in public, unless it is commercially sensitive or is about an individual.
-The public may be asked to leave while such an item is discussed.
+Most of the council's business is conducted in public, unless it is commercially sensitive or is about an individual; you may be asked to leave while such an item is discussed.
 The agenda will list any items that will be discussed in private.